-During the construction phase 18% of the land will be severed (1.35ha).
-The potential magnitude of impact on agriculture due to severance would be high if mitigation was not put in place and the functionality of the study area is very low therefore this impact would be considered to be of Low significance.
+The potential magnitude of impact on agriculture due to severance would be very high if mitigation was not put in place and the functionality of the study area is medium therefore this impact would be considered to be of High significance.
 The mitigation measures to be put in place are set out in Section 14.4.2.
-Access via the public road network will allow agriculture to continue in severed parts of the study area and in the absence of direct agricultural access across the scheme the magnitude of the impact from severance during the construction phase is medium and considered to be not significant.
+Access via the public road network will allow agriculture to continue in other severed parts of the study area and in the absence of direct agricultural access across the scheme the magnitude of the impact from severance during the construction phase is very high and considered to be of High significance.
+This impact cannot be completely mitigated.